wiringbits/wiringbits.github.io/_posts/2020-06-07-a-raspberry-pi-as-a-decent-residential-proxy.markdown

 categories: wiringbits
 ---

-One of our projects ([cazadescuentos.net](https://cazadescuentos.net)) uses web-scrapping to scan several online stores to find discounts.
+One of our projects ([cazadescuentos.net](https://cazadescuentos.net)) uses web-scraping to scan several online stores to find discounts.
 Lately, we started supporting some stores that seem to block requests coming from common cloud proivdes (like AWS, DigitalOcean, etc), if you are curious, the websites are [BestBuy](https://www.bestbuy.com) and [Costco Mexico](https://www.costco.com.mx).

 A popular workaround to mitigate this problem is to pay for a proxy service to scrape these websites, sadly, we weren't able to find a reliable provider that was within our small budget.